hathibelagal-dev/instantpolyglot/docs/eng/Scots.md

 ### Future progressive

-Scots often uses "gan" (going) to form the future progressive:
+Scots often uses “gan” (going) to form the future progressive:

 - **A'm gan tae be workin aw day** (I'm going to be working all day)

-### Habitual "be"
+### Habitual “be”

-In some Scots dialects, "be" can be used to express habitual action:
+In some Scots dialects, “be” can be used to express habitual action:

 - **He be gangin tae the pub ilka Friday** (He goes to the pub every Friday)